-• Customers appreciate dealing with a single contact to interface with an LDC, a resource that has both the technical and business background who can communicate easily with the customer and the LDC.

-- Finding this type of skill set has been difficult.
-In addition, the short-term contract and associated energy targets discourage some skilled applicants resulting in longer lead times to acquire the right resource. - This resource has been found by some LDCs to be of limited value due to the part-time nature of the position and limited funding.
-In addition, the position role has been too narrow in scope to provide assistance to the wider variety of projects LDCs may be struggling with. - A decision on extending funding for KAM's is required in 2013 for this important Initiative, which should continue beyond 2014, failing which these expert resources will be lost in favour of full-time employment elsewhere.
+- Customers appreciate dealing with a single contact to interface with an LDC, a resource that has both the technical and business background who can communicate easily with the customer and the LDC. - Finding this type of skill set has been difficult.
+In addition, the short-term contract and associated energy targets discourage some skilled applicants resulting in longer lead times to acquire the right resource. - A decision on extending funding for KAM's is required in 2013 for this important Initiative, which should continue beyond 2014, failing which these expert resources will be lost in favour of full-time employment elsewhere.